Eric Show: "The Hit"

 On September 11, 1985, in a game against the Cincinnati Reds, Show became famous for giving up Pete Rose's 4,192nd hit, which surpassed the career hits record that had long been held by Ty Cobb.
 During the delay to honor Rose, Show sat on the mound with his arms folded.
 In The Ballplayers: Baseball's Ultimate Biographical Reference, Mike Shatzkin wrote that Show was "disgruntled (perhaps rightly so) at the lengthy interruption of the contest."
-Padre Garry Templeton later called Show's actions "bush."
+Padres teammate Garry Templeton later called Show's actions "bush."
 Then Show got into a dugout shoving match with left fielder Carmelo Martínez over a ball that fell for a single and led to the game-winning run.
 Finally, Show refused to stay to answer the post-game questions, leaving his teammates to criticize him in his absence.
 "I'm tired of hearing about his unlucky luck," said Tim Flannery.
 "That's been at the root of the problem all year.
 If something goes wrong, he quits.
 That's why runs aren't scored for him.
 Guys don't want to play for him.
 One guy got tired of hearing it."